lop-Louis/northbook/docs/changelog/releases/index.md

 This page is for people who need to see **what changed when**, not for day-to-day work.

-If you just need a current picture, use the [chapter state · web frontend pilot](../../changelog/state/web-frontend) instead.
+If you just need a current picture, use the [chapter state](../../changelog/state/web-frontend) instead.

-## Releases in this pilot
+## Releases tracked

-For now, we only track the pilot under one release tag:
+For now, we track one release tag:

-- `site-v2025.11` · web frontend chapter ops pilot
+- `site-v2025.11` · web frontend chapter ops
   → [Open release bundle](../../changelog/releases/site-v2025.11)

-As the pilot grows, new tags will show up here.
+As new tags are added, they will show up here.
 No tag, no history.